Haley122/haleywu.github.io/research.md

 ---

-My research focuses on the field of distributed optical fiber sensors and their applications.
-I am interested in developing new optical fiber-based monitoring technologies that enable gaining insights into monitoring infrastructure, detecting anomalies, and providing sensing data for performance analyses.
-Additionally, I am conducting research on data-driven signal processing methods to effectively utilize the data collected from fiber-optic-based sensors.
-Throughout my work, I aim to make meaningful advancements in this area and harness the full potential of light and optical fiber to create smarter and better sensing solutions for the industry.
+My research focuses on the field of distributed optical fiber sensors (DOFSs) and their applications.
+I am interested in developing new optical fiber-based monitoring technologies.
+The development of new DOFSs involves a combination of advanced interrogation schemes (modulation and demodulation parts), utilizing specialty optical fibers, and designing transducers.
+Moreover, I am actively engaged in exploring data-driven signal processing methods to effectively leverage the data collected from fiber-optic-based sensors.
+My overarching goal is to make meaningful advancements in this area and harness the full potential of light and optical fiber, thereby creating intelligent and superior sensing solutions.

 ### <ins>Distributed optical fiber sensing technologies</ins>
-Distributed optical fiber sensors are technologies that utilize optical fibers as sensing elements to monitor various parameters along their length.
-These sensors enable continuous and real-time measurements over long distances, providing valuable insights.
  In my research, I have focused on exploring the following three distributed optical fiber sensors.

 #### 1. Distributed acoustic sensor (DAS)
 The working principle of DAS is based on the phase-sensitive OTDR that utilizes the interference effect of Rayleigh backscattering of different scatters within the pulse width.
 A DAS prototype that can realize real-time vibration sensing along 30 km optical fiber was built in our lab.
 Check out the basic principle of DAS [here] ()